 Department of Mental Health & Wellness

 Harding University’s program will use guidelines provided by the Council for the Advancement of Standards in Higher Education (CAS) and those recommended by NASPA, Student Affairs Administrators in Higher Education.
-(This program will not be accredited through CACREP.)

 - Request three letters of recommendation from persons who can attest to the applicant's professional or academic performance, including one related to professional ability in the degree area to which the student is applying.
-Have them sent through the CAS recommender portal.

-- Upload a CV/resume.
+- Upload a resume.

 ADDITIONAL ADMISSION REQUIREMENTS